HashemBader/Monopoly-Game/REPORT.md

     - Builds a house 30% of the time if possible.

 ## Procedure
-_A description of your procedure for running the experiment on your code.
-This should include information regarding the setup of the experiment in terms of what it runs and how it compares the player STRATEGY, the number of trials the experiment and what data was collected.
-(250 words)_

 In the experiment, a game is created given the list of players with strategies and the board map.
 The winner of each trial is stored in a hash map which then exports the following data: strategy, money countries, utilities, stations, and totalLandsOwned of the winner into a CSV file for data analysis.
 When the simulation runs, information about each player is displayed before and after rolling the dice to give an understanding about what is happening.

 After the specified number of trials, e.g., 60, the program displays the number of games won per strategy.